The Hebrew word “coats” in the above passage is as follows:

 In Leviticus 16, the High Priest is commanded to cast lots to see which of the “twin goats” would be “killed,” and which one would be “sent away.”

-How did Adam & Eve picture the scapegoat?
+How does Adam & Eve represent the scapegoat?

 The word “scapegoat” literally means “goat of departure” (Azazel) in Hebrew.
 However, the dictionary defines scapegoat as “The innocent party that takes the blame for the guilty party.”

-In Genesis 4:1, we read that Adam & Chawah (Eve) “CONCEIVED” and bore Two Boys: Qayin (Cain) & Hebel (Abel).
+In Genesis 4:1, after YaHuWaH made atonement for Adam & Chawah (Eve), they “conceived” and bore two sons: Qayin (Cain) & Hebel (Abel).

 The names of these two brothers tells a story of BOTH HOUSES OF YISRA’EL: